When you choose custom boxes for your products, you will probably know what you want them to look like including the size, design, and more.

 You may worry about the costs of creating the plates and die, which are additional costs you don’t have with digital printing.
 However, some companies (like us) do not charge for these and offer them as complimentary services.

-Why?
-Because if everything goes well, you can use the same design again and scale it up as much as you need.
-Most of the work is done with the first run.
 So, if you’re planning more custom boxes in the future, offset printing is a great choice.

 Digital Printing |